Level 2 Customer Service Practitioner Apprenticeship

 How much does it cost?

-The cost of the apprenticeship is partly funded by both the Government and the employer.
-Ask Derwent Training how the funding rules will apply to your business – there are no training costs to be paid by the apprentice.
+The cost of the apprenticeship is funded by the Government and your employer.
+There are no training costs paid directly by the apprentice.

 Apprenticeship Wage